Will413028/Will413028/README.md

 🍏 Beginner's mindset and curiosity<br>
 🙌 Sharing anything I learned<br>

-## 🔭 Goals of 2023
+## 🔭 Goals of 2022

 I  want to contribute more open source projects make I can improve my skills of program.

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks
-- JavaScript, Python, Java
+- JavaScript, C#, Python
-- Django, koa, React
+- Koa, Winform, Django

 ## 💡 Projects
 - [Ecommerce_django](https://github.com/Will413028/ecommerce_django)